Data Safety vs. App Privacy: Comparing the Usability of Android and iOS Privacy Labels: Related Work

 \subsection{Evaluations of Privacy Communications}

-Although mobile app privacy labels have only existed for a few years, the idea of privacy labels has been around for over two decades, and was suggested due to concerns about the length of privacy policies and their ability to communicate to users~\cite{mcdonald2008cost}.
+Although mobile app privacy labels have only existed for a few years, the idea of privacy labels has been around for over two decades, motivated by concerns about the length of privacy policies and their ability to communicate to users~\cite{mcdonald2008cost}.
 As early as 2001, Commissioners of the U.S. Federal Trade Commission advocated for standardized privacy ``nutrition labels'' to help consumers understand and compare website privacy practices~\cite{anthony2001case}.
 Since then, privacy labels have been proposed and evaluated in a variety of domains including websites, mobile apps, and IoT devices.

 Kelley et al. first proposed designs for ``privacy nutrition labels'' in 2009 in the context of website privacy policies.
 They designed and evaluated standardized labels through a series of focus groups, lab studies, and online surveys.
 Their final design---which centered a matrix depicting practices for data type-purpose pairs---allowed users to more quickly and accurately identify a website's data practices compared to natural-language privacy policies~\cite{kelley2009nutrition,kelley2010standardizing}.